izot/lon-stack-dx/README.md

 To update a network variable (which the DX stack API calls a “datapoint”):
 1. Declare the network variable as a standard variable in C.
 2. Create the network variable with IzotRegisterStaticDatapoint(), supplying a pointer to the variable you created in step 1.
-3. Configure the selector and address table index for the network variable with IzotUpdateDpConfig()).
+3. Configure the selector and address table index for the network variable with c).
 4. To update the network variable:
 a.
 Update the network variable value with a write to the network variable created in step 1.
 b.
 Propagate the network variable by calling either IzotPropagate() or IzotPropagateByIndex().